haxii/go-swagger-ui/README.md

-# go-swagger-ui
+# go Swagger UI

-golang hosted wagger ui 3.x
+golang hosted swagger UI 3.x with only a fat binary